 Division of Metabolism, Endocrinology & Diabetes

-The U-M Comprehensive Diabetes Center welcomes Dr. Ernesto Bernal-Mizrachi to the team in July 2009.
+The University of Michigan welcomed Dr. Ernesto Bernal-Mizrachi to the team in July 2009.
 Dr. Bernal-Mizrachi is the Larry D. Soderquist Professor, a professorship that is funded by the generosity of Dee and Bill Brehm in honor of Dee's late brother.

 Dr. Bernal-Mizrachi received his M.D. degree from Universidad del Valle in Cali, Colombia, in 1989.
 After two years at the Universidad del Valle, he continued his internal medicine training at the University of Miami Jackson Memorial Hospital.